blaire101/data-warehouse-solutions/README.md

 Provide offshore accounts (Shopee official wallet) and **fund repatriation** services `[riːˌpætriˈeɪʃən]` for Shopee cross-border sellers based in Mainland China, Hong Kong, and South Korea.

-Tencent Pay is great at getting money back to China and distributing it efficiently.
+Ten-Pay is great at getting money back to China and distributing it efficiently.

 ```mermaid
 graph TD